 The NOW Conference is sponsored by some truly amazing art ed companies.
 Companies that care about helping art teachers and their students get the best results possible.
 Please select a sponsor to visit their site and learn more about all they do for art educators everywhere.

 Sponsors added regularly.
-Become one.

 Enjoy a hands-on presentation every hour throughout the conference.
 That’s right!
 Artmaking.
 Every.
 Single.
 Hour.